AarenNepal/9618answers/README.md

 ## 📩 Contact

 Have questions or want to get in touch?
-Reach out via the Issues tab or [your preferred method here].
+Reach out via the Issues tab or [LinkedIn](https://www.linkedin.com/in/aarennp/).

 ---